Role of School Governor

 Mrs Margaret Noon

 I am pleased to have the opportunity as a member of the Governing Body to support the Headteacher and staff in achieving their vision of educational excellence.
-My lifelong professional experience in international education as a Headteacher in the UK and abroad , Her Majesty's Inspector of Education, Educational Consultant and Adviser enables me to make a positive contribution to the development of Mill Lane teachers and learners, helping them to thrive and enables me to make a positive contribution to the development of Mill Lane teachers and learners, helping them to thrive and perform their best in a happy and safe environment.
+My lifelong professional experience in international education as a Headteacher in the UK and abroad, Her Majesty’s Inspector of Education, Educational Consultant and Adviser enables me to make a positive contribution to the development of Mill Lane teachers and learners.
+Whenever I can I am committed to helping them to thrive and perform their best in a happy and safe environment.
 Having seven grandchildren helps to keep me grounded and in touch with younger points of view!